wso2/docs-is/en/includes/references/grant-types-in-asgardeo.md

 1. The client application requests user information from the resource server by providing the access token.
 2. As the access token is expired, the resource server returns an error message.
-3. By sending the refresh token, the client application requests a new access token from Asgardeo.
+3. By sending the refresh token, the client application requests a new access token from {{ product_name }}.
-4. Asgardeo sends a new access token and a new refresh token.
+4. {{ product_name }} sends a new access token and a new refresh token.

 ## Client credentials grant